 A natural way to answer is either:

-有一点 (yǒu yī diǎn) — Yes, a little
+有一点。(yǒu yì diǎn) — Yes, a little.

-不辛苦，没事。 (bù xīn kǔ, méi shì) — No, not hard, it was nothing
+不辛苦，没事。 (bù xīn kǔ, méi shì) — No, not hard, it was nothing.

-Rituals of Exchange with New Business Connections
+Exchange Traditions with New Chinese Business Connections

-Business Card Etiquette
+Business Card Etiquette in Chinese Culture

 In the West, business cards are kind of throwaway items.
-We go out to a networking event and come home with dozens, most of which we never look at again.
+We go to a networking event and come home with dozens, most of which we never look at again.

-As you’ll come to realize, the giving and receiving of 名片 (míng piàn) — business cards is about far more than just swapping contact information.
+As you’ll realize, the giving and receiving of 名片 (míng piàn) — business cards is about far more than just swapping contact information.
 It formalizes and acknowledges 第一次见面 (dì yī cì jiàn miàn) — the first meeting.

-The exchange of 礼物 (lǐ wù) — gifts is an established part of the dance of guān xì and a good way to win favor and show respect.
+The exchange of 礼物 (lǐ wù) — gifts is an established part of 关系 and an excellent way to win favor and show respect.

 To make sure you do it right, there are a few interesting cultural points worth mentioning: